TDMwangi/DataVisualization/README.md

 # Data Visualization
-Visualize data with the matplotlib library
+Visualize data with the matplotlib library.